unional/typescript-blackbook/pages/05-typescript-usage/explicit-vs-implicit-types.md

 One of the main benefit of TypeScript over vanilla JavaScript is its type system.
 Does it mean you should type your argument, variables, and return value as much as possible?

-While the TypeScript compiler option has flags such as `noImplicitAny` to encourage you to add more types, I would suggest you to keep your explicit typings to a minimal.
+I would suggest you to keep your explicit typings to a minimal.

 We all know that there are pros and cons between statically typed language and dynamically typed language.